got-agents/agents/linear-assistant-ts/knowledge.md

 ## Configuration
 - `ALLOWED_EMAILS`: Comma-separated list of email addresses allowed to use the bot.
 If empty, all emails are allowed.
+- `STATE_MODE`: Either 'remote' or 'cache'.
+In cache mode, thread state is stored in Redis and only IDs are passed to webhooks.

 ## Purpose
 TypeScript implementation of the Linear Assistant, providing a type-safe API for Linear issue management.